 I am an Associate Lecturer for Politics and SSIS.
 I teach on modules across Politics, mainly in Political Theory.

 I have a PhD in Political Philosophy, examined by Professor Clare Chambers (Cambridge) and Professor Catriona McKinnon (Exeter), awarded in 2021.
-I have published in Philosophy and Social Criticism and have work forthcoming in Nature's International Journal of Impotence Research: Your Sexual Medicine Journal.
+I have published in Philosophy and Social Criticism and Nature's International Journal of Impotence Research: Your Sexual Medicine Journal.
 My doctoral dissertation defended the idea that all children have a right to genital integrity, whatever their cultural background, sex trait category, gender identity, or age.
 I examined moral and legal inconsistency in the real-world treatment of child genital cutting practices and argued that all children have an interest in having their external conditions for exercising and developing sexual autonomy protected: http://hdl.handle.net/10871/125329.

 I have two very young children who help to keep me grounded, resilient, and determined, they also make sure I go to the beach at least once a week.

 I tweet here, sometimes.

 Research group links

 Political Theory, Applied Political Theory, Feminism, Children's Rights, Autonomy, Phenomenology, Motherhood, the relationship between peri-natal people's bodies and the promotion of children's interests